 Certified compostable bags can be used to collect food scraps in any container you own.
 These bags are optional; you can also put food scraps directly into your cart or into a paper bag.

-Online by searching BPA certified compostable bags or in local grocery and home goods stores.
-Check near the garbage bags or in the natural home care area.
+Find certified compostable bags online by searching "BPA certified compostable bags" or in local grocery and home goods stores.
+Check near the garbage bags or in the natural home products areas.

 Any sturdy container that fits in your kitchen will work.
 Some people prefer small containers that have to be emptied frequently, while others prefer larger containers that can hold a lot of scraps.

 Plastic ice cream buckets, sturdy coffee cans, or food storage containers are great inexpensive options.
 You can also purchase specially designed countertop compost containers online or in some local home goods stores.